 MISSION STATEMENT OF NA-CHO NYAK DUN

-The First Nation of Nacho Nyak Dun is committed to ensuring that its citizens receive equal access to educational opportunities and outcomes in accordance with their needs.
-This includes support for those at risk, the upgrading of basic skills, vocational training and formal education.
-As well, the First Nation of Nacho Nyak Dun is committed to promoting traditional forms of education and learning as equal alternatives to current methods.
+The First Nation of Na-Cho Nyak Dun is committed to ensuring that its citizens receive equal access to educational opportunities and outcomes in accordance with their needs.
+This includes support for those at risk, the upgrading of necessary skills, vocational training, and formal education.
+As well, the First Nation of Na-Cho Nyak Dun is committed to promoting traditional forms of teaching and learning as equal alternatives to current methods.

-The objective of the NND Education & Training Department is to support Na-Cho Nyak Dun Citizens to gain access to be reintroduced into the workforce by obtaining training with the qualifications and skills needed to pursue individual careers; and to contribute to the achievement of Self Government and economic self-reliance.
+The objective of the NND Education & Training Department is to support Na-Cho Nyak Dun Citizens in gaining access or being reintroduced into the workforce by obtaining training with the qualifications and skills needed to pursue individual careers and to contribute to the achievement of Self Government and economic self-reliance.

-You have to be a registered NND Status or Beneficiary, you can be employed or unemployed.
-A copy of your status card for proof or letter from enrollment, as a NND Beneficiary, must be provided with your application.
+You have to be a registered NND Status or Beneficiary, and you can be employed or unemployed.
+A copy of your status card for proof or a letter of enrollment, as a FNNND Beneficiary, must be provided with your application.

 HOW TO APPLY

 You can apply in person, or contact us by E-mail, you can get an application from our office.
 For information, please contact our office.
 You will be notified within 3 to 5 days of your receipt, whether your application has been approved or denied.